NFYK20002U Applied Machine Learning

 - The fundamental methods used in ML.

 This course will provide the students with an understanding of ML methods and knowledge of (structured) data analysis with ML, which enables them to analyse data using ML in science and beyond.
-The students should be capable of handling data sparcity, non-uniformities, and categorical data.
+The students should be capable of handling data sparcity, non-uniformities, along with unbalanced and categorical data.

 See Absalon for final course material.

 The student should be familiar with the general line of thinking in programming, and be able to build own programs independently.
-Elementary mathematics (calculus, linear algebra, and combinatorics) is also needed.
+Elementary mathematics (calculus, linear algebra, and combinatorics) is also required.

 Academic qualifications equivalent to a BSc degree is recommended.